 History of The Jane Pauley Community Health Center

 In 2011, The Jane Pauley Community Health Center was awarded Federally Qualified Health Center (FQHC) status by the Health Resources and Service Administration (HRSA).
 This recognition allowed The Jane Pauley Community Health Center to serve more patients and expand its services.
-Now, in 2017, The Jane Pauley Community Health Center has sixteen sites in four counties offering care to patients of all age groups, nationalities, and backgrounds.
+Now, The Jane Pauley Community Health Center has fourteen sites in five counties, offering care to patients of all age groups, nationalities, and backgrounds.

 What is The Jane Pauley Community Health Center?

-The Jane Pauley Community Health Center offers comprehensive health care to the communities we serve, regardless of a patient’s ability to pay.
-We offer primary healthcare, dental, and behavioral health services for adults and children.
+The Jane Pauley Community Health Center offers integrated healthcare to the any and all individuals and families, regardless of insurance status.
+We offer primary care, pediatrics, OB/GYN, behavioral health, and dental services for adults and children.
 Our services include preventive care and annual exams, well-child checks, acute care, and certain procedures.
 Our providers also focus on the management of chronic diseases, such as diabetes, cardiac disease, and depression.

 About Jane Pauley

 Jane Pauley has been one of the most respected figures in American broadcast journalism for more than thirty years, with a television career that spanned morning, daytime, and primetime.

 In 1972, Pauley began her journalism career as a “temporary, probationary employee for 90 days” at WISH-TV in her hometown of Indianapolis, but within three years became the first woman to anchor a weekday evening newscast in Chicago at NBC’s WMAQ-TV.
 Only one year later, Pauley vaulted to the top of network news as co-host of NBC’s Today—she was 25.